dhvitOP/multiple-purpose-discord-bot-like-carlbot/README.md

 **If Your Console Shows Anything from up then Your Bot is ready and you can use it**
 # Error
 if It shows any error Contact us on our [Discord Server](https://www.dumb-dsc.tk/support)
+# Slash-Commands Installation
+ If you want to register your bot's Slash-commands then go on config.js and in registercommands Remove false and write true there.
+    This is not tested Yet so if you get Any error in that use Gui which is made by my one of Favourites "Androz" Website - https://slash-commands-gui.netlify.app/